Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Depreciation Rate

-The depreciation rate is a crucial factor in calculating the residual value of a leased vehicle.
+The depreciation rate is a crucial factor in calculating the of a leased vehicle.
 Depreciation refers to the decrease in value that a vehicle experiences over time due to factors such as wear and tear, mileage, and market demand.
 A higher depreciation rate means that the vehicle is losing value at a faster rate, which can significantly impact its residual value at the end of the lease term.

 To calculate the depreciation rate of a leased vehicle, leasing companies often use industry-standard formulas that take into account the initial cost of the vehicle, its expected lifespan, and other relevant factors.
 By understanding the depreciation rate of a vehicle, lessees can better predict how much the vehicle will be worth at the end of the lease term.